We Tested It: Alternative Uses for Aluminum Foil

 Aluminum foil is like the edgier, more blue collar cousin of Cling Wrap.
-It seems like it probably had a rough childhood and was taking shop class in high school while cling wrap was in AP calculus.
+It probably had a rough childhood and was taking shop class in high school while cling wrap was in AP calculus.
 Then, later on, while cling wrap was in graduate school, aluminum foil spent some time in prison before calming down and becoming a stoic faced handyman.
 Finally, as it grew older and matured, it gained prominence in the community for being a wise and reliable plumber somewhere decent like Cleveland.
 That's just the aura aluminum foil gives off.
-And, this week, to celebrate its inspiring rise, I decided to test out our hard-boiled friend, aluminum foil, in regards to some alternative uses.
+And, this week, to celebrate its inspiring rise, I decided to test our hard-boiled friend, aluminum foil, in regard to some alternative uses.

 If you look up alternative uses for aluminum foil online, one of the first suggestions that comes up is to use it to scrub pots and pans.
 If you find yourself without a scouring pad, a ball of aluminum foil will absolutely serve as a decent substitute.
 (Obviously, do not try this on non-stick surfaces.
 You already knew that though, right?
 You had to have known that.)

 The make-shift scrubbing pad thing, however, is kind of a boring use.
 It's effective, but, essentially, you're just wadding up a piece of aluminum foil and rubbing it on your kitchen utensils.
 If you want to explore some more impressive uses for aluminum foil, you have to do some some light construction.
 You can, for example, build yourself a steamer.